What is BRC?

 BRC fundamentals

-A requirement of the standard that pertains to a system that must be well established, continuously maintained and monitored by the company as absence or poor compliance with the system will have serious implications for the integrity or safety of the product being delivered.
+A requirement of the standard that pertains to a system that must be well established, continuously maintained and monitored by the company as absence or poor with the system will have serious implications for the integrity or safety of the product being delivered.

 1. Senior management involvement and continuous improvement (1.1)